 - If you have a sewer drain available at your site, you may choose to connect your waste line to it.
 Normally it’s a better option to not do so; just dump your tank’s contents upon departure instead assuming you have the capacity.

-- If your campsite offers cable TV, connect the cable from the utility post to your rig.
+- Connect cable from the utility post to your rig.
 It’s a good idea to carry a 25′ or longer coax cable for this.

-- If your rig has slides, extend them now.
+- Finally, you can extend your slides.
 Be sure there’s sufficient clearance around the exterior to allow them to fully extend.
 Do the same for any awnings on your rig – again, watch for obstructions.

 Interior Rig Setup

-Now you can move on to the interior of the rig.
+Now, let’s start on the interior.
 Here’s what you need to do next:

-- Turn on the rig’s HVAC system and set it to a comfortable temperature.
+- First, turn on the rig’s HVAC system and set it to a comfortable temperature.

 - Before using any LP powered accessories, turn on the supply at your propane tanks.
 Many rigs have auto-switching valves built in, so you choose either to open one or both of the tank valves (assuming you have dual tanks).